syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 #### Adding the custom renderer to CellRenderers collection

-By below code, you can add the previous created custom renderer to [SfDataGrid.CellRenderers](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCellRendererCollection.html) collection.
+By using the following code, you can add the previous created custom renderer to the [SfDataGrid.CellRenderers](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCellRendererCollection.html) collection.

 {% tabs %}
 {% highlight c# %}